Dennistolm History, Family Crest & Coats of Arms

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Dennistolm has appeared Dennison, Denison, Denson, Dennistoun, Dennistown, Dennisone and many more.

 Early Notables of the Dennistolm family (pre 1700)

-More information is included under the topic Early Dennistolm Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Dennistolm Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dennistolm family to Ireland

 Some of the Dennistolm family moved to Ireland, but this topic is not covered in this excerpt.